PLC Ladder Programming Training Course

 - Integrate PLCs, HMIs, servers, and routers using standard communication protocols.

-- Implement practical network topologies for automation systems.
+- Implement real-world network topologies for automation systems.

-- Troubleshoot connectivity and data exchange issues between devices.
+- Troubleshoot device connectivity and data exchange issues.

 - Guided instruction with demonstrations using Allen Bradley tools.

-- Practical configuration and testing in a live lab environment.
+- Practical configuration and testing in a live laboratory environment.

 Course Customization Options

-- Customized training versions can be arranged based on specific device models or network architectures.
+- Tailored training versions can be arranged based on specific device models or network architectures.

 Allen-Bradley PLC Programming and Applications in Manufacturing

-21 HoursThis instructor-led, live training in Taiwan (online or onsite) is aimed at beginner-level to intermediate-level engineers and technicians who wish to master the fundamentals of AB PLCs and apply them to real-world manufacturing scenarios.
+21 HoursThis instructor-led, live training in Taiwan (online or on-site) is designed for beginner to intermediate engineers and technicians eager to master the fundamentals of AB PLCs and apply them to real-world manufacturing scenarios.

 By the end of this training, participants will be able to: